Ask a doctor about a prescription for ITRACONAZOLE CINFA 100 mg CAPSULES

 Consult your doctor or pharmacist before using any medicine.

-This medicine will not be used during pregnancy.
+This medicine will not be used in case of pregnancy.

-If you are fertile and may become pregnant, consult your doctor.
-You should use effective contraceptive measures to avoid becoming pregnant while taking the medicine.
-Because this medicine may remain in the body for some time, you should prolong contraceptive measures until the next menstrual period after completing treatment with this medicine (see section 2 “Do not take itraconazole cinfa”).
+If you are of childbearing age and can become pregnant, consult your doctor.
+You should use effective contraceptives to ensure you do not become pregnant while taking the medicine.
+Because this medicine can stay in your body for some time, you should extend contraceptive measures until the next menstrual period after finishing treatment with this medicine (see section 2 "Do not take itraconazole cinfa").

 Breastfeeding